luanhsd/fusie/content/pt/index.md

 ---

 #title
-Apresentando a Nova :br Documentação do FUSIE
+Introducing the New :br FUSIE Documentation

 #description
-> “FUSIE (Foo-zee) - Em holandês, "fusie" significa "fusão" (como em fusão de ideias).”
+> "FUSIE (Foo-zee) – In Dutch, 'fusie' means 'fusion' (as in the merging of ideas)."
 ::